trueos/pcbsd/src-qt5/docs/update.rst

 .. note:: if any updates are available for the software installed within any of the jails, an "Updates available" link with a yellow triangle icon will appear just under the orange bar.
 Clicking this link will display a hyperlink for each jail that has updates.
-For example, click the link "Update packages for jail1" to update the software on "jail1".
+For example, click the link "Update packages for jail1" to see the update details for "jail1".

 .. index:: pkg